ocupop/dartlang.org/src/_tutorials/shared-pkgs.md

 title: "Install Shared Packages"
 description: "Packages are bundles of source code, tools, and resources that help you to organize and share code"
-permalink: /tutorials/shared-pkgs

-nextpage:
+prevpage:
-  url: /tutorials/futures
+  url: /tutorials/language/streams
-  title: "Asynchronous Programming: Futures"
+  title: "Asynchronous Programming: Streams"

 points:
   - "Following a few conventions, such as having a valid pubspec.yaml file, makes your app a package."